hablapps/pairstrading/PostPairsTrading.md

 ## Identifying cointegrated indexes

-This section focuses on the ADF Test component.
+Let's focus on the ADF Test component.
 It reads data from the HDB and provides the means for the quant to determine a cointegrated pair as output, which will then be supplied as input for further steps.

 ![Arch 1st Part](resources/general-architecture-top.png)
 Let's move on to the code we need to implement it.